britzl/emthree/README.md

 # Emthree
-Emthree is a match 3 engine for Defold.
+Emthree is a match three engine for Defold.

 # Setup